sithid/DiscoverUO/README.md

 ```

-I believe the way I have implemented endpoint responses implements SOLID principles though honestly, my understanding of the principles and what actually is or is not SOLID is something I am still working on.
+I believe the way I have implemented endpoint responses implements SOLID principles.
+My understanding of the principles of SOLID and recognizing them when they are implemented gives me trouble.
+This is something I would welcome feedback on (such as where in my project I have implemented SOLID properly, the specific principle and how it applies, so i can better recognize it in my design patterns).

 ```
 Visual Appeal